Dev-Corey/techTalkers/README.md

   This project is a CMS-style blogsite so I can publish articles, blog posts, and my thoughts and opinions.

-  No need to clone this repository it is deployed to heroku at `https://git.heroku.com/tech-talkers.git`
+  No need to clone this repository it is deployed to [Heroku](https://git.heroku.com/tech-talkers.git)

   ![Scrren Capture of a Post w/Comment](./assets/img/postCAPTURE.PNG)